Coupling quintessence kinetics to electromagnetism

 The gauge kinetic function, $h$, can eventually be written as a dependency on $\phi$ rather than $X$ through our choice of the scalar field parametrization, given by Eq.~\eqref{phi_parametrization} in an FLRW background.
 It is worthwhile noting, however, that this resulting dependency differs from the familiar Taylor expansion at first order, $h\propto\zeta\phi$, and produces a noteworthy phenomenology whereby the behavior of $\alpha$ is controlled by the consecutive cosmological phases.
 In fact, we studied and tested a motivated departure from the linear form of the gauge kinetic function.
 We have therefore devised a novel form of the coupling between the two sectors, founded on the dynamics of dark energy, which may serve as an archetype for future research.

-\acknowledgments The authors thank Tiago Barreiro and Nelson Nunes for their invaluable comments on the manuscript.
-B.J.B. is supported by the South African NRF Grants No. 120390, reference: BSFP190416431035; No. 120396, reference: CSRP190405427545.
+\acknowledgments The authors thank Tiago Barreiro and Nelson Nunes for their invaluable comments.
+We also thank the anonymous referee for the very thoughtful suggestions that helped improve the quality of the manuscript B.J.B. is supported by the South African NRF Grants No. 120390, reference: BSFP190416431035; No. 120396, reference: CSRP190405427545.
+V.d.F. acknowledges FCT support under the grant reference 2022.14431.BD.
 This work was financed by FEDER -- Fundo Europeu de Desenvolvimento Regional -- funds through the COMPETE 2020 -- Operational Programme for Competitiveness and Internationalisation (POCI) -- and by Portuguese funds of FCT -- Funda\c c\~ao para a Ci\^encia e a Tecnologia -- under projects PTDC/FIS-AST/0054/2021 and UIDB/04434/2020 \& UIDP/04434/2020.